 4. Reduced utilities.
 For example, your condo may cover exterior home owners insurance; water, trash, sewer, and cable.
 Not having to worry about budgeting for those extra expenses, makes condo living advantageous for people who like to keep it simple.
 In addition to making budgeting simple, the HOA will usually be able to get services discounted and the overall cost (on an individual basis) is lower.

 5. Uniformity.
-A well maintained HOA will help your condo will retain its value.
+A well maintained HOA will help your condo retain its value.
 You don’t have to worry about your neighbor’s curb appeal affecting your property value.

 Here are a few cons about owning a condo: